 This is a MOCK sample for tooling tests.
 No real data.

-This Study Site Agreement (the “Agreement”) is entered into as of the date of the last signature hereon, (the “Effective Date”) by and between Duke University, a tax-exempt research and educational institution located in Durham, North Carolina, acting for and on behalf of its Duke Clinical Research Institute (“Duke”)” and _____________, located at _______________ (“Study Site”) Duke and Study Site may be referred to herein each as a “Party” and collectively the “Parties”.
+This Study Site Agreement (the “Agreement”) is entered into as of the date of the last signature hereon, (the “Effective Date”) by and between Duke University, a tax-exempt research and educational institution located in Durham, North Carolina, acting for and on behalf of its Duke Clinical Research Institute (“Duke”)” and Northstar Therapeutics, located at 1234 ACME Rd.
+Charlotte, NC 28277 on behalf of itself and its Affiliates (“Study Site”) Duke and Study Site may be referred to herein each as a “Party” and collectively the “Parties”.

 Performance of Study:

 1.1 Study Site agrees to conduct this Study in strict accordance with the Protocol (as it may be amended from time to time by the Sponsor), all applicable local, state, and federal guidelines relevant to the conduct of clinical protocols that are reflected in US state regulations, including, but not limited to the Federal Food, Drug and Cosmetic Act and regulations of the United States Food and Drug Administration (“FDA”), the Health Insurance Portability and Accountability Act of 1996, as amended (“HIPAA”), and the Guidelines for Good Clinical Practice adopted by the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (“ICH GCP”), E6, to the extent adopted by the FDA, conditions imposed by the Study Site’s IRB and the written instructions of the Sponsor and Duke relative to the administration of the Protocol.
 The Parties agree to comply with and to conduct the Study in accordance with all applicable federal, state and local laws and regulations.
 All the terms of the Protocol and any further amendments to the Protocol are incorporated hereunder and are part of this Agreement.